 SGGS ensure A-level students develop a knowledge of vocabulary and structures, acquire transferable language learning skills and gain awareness and understanding of different countries and communities.
 Useful insight into other cultures is reflected throughout Sixth Form learning, including various aspects of contemporary society.

-Students benefit from approximately ten hours of teaching every two weeks in addition to conversation lessons with a language assistant.
-The MFL Department has a language laboratory equipped with the latest technology and resources so that students can take advantage of a range of films, reading and listening resources to maximise learning.
+Students will benefit from excellent teaching in addition to a weekly conversation lesson with a language assistant from the beginning of October until May.
+The Spanish Department has a wide range of resources to support independent learning, and our A-level students can take advantage of a range of reading and listening resources to maximise their learning.

 Studying a Modern Foreign Language at A-level enhances employment prospects, facilitates foreign travel and promotes the enjoyment and motivation of improving linguistic skill.
-Highly prized by higher education institutions and sought after by employers, the National Centre for Languages claim that 60% of UK trade is with non-English speaking countries and that customers addressed in their mother tongue are three times more likely to buy.
+Highly prized by higher education institutions and sought after by employers, the British Council includes Spanish as one of the most important languages for the UK post-Brexit.

 Click the exam board logo below for exam specification: